asdfjkl/ArdEBoard/README.md

 More details on how to build such a board can be found at my [blog](https://buildingjerry.wordpress.com/) or [here](https://sites.google.com/site/bergersprojects/home)

 Two videos of playing with the board against the chess GUI [Jerry](https://github.com/asdfjkl/jerry) and ShredderChess are available [here](https://youtu.be/BVx8kUXQ85c) and [here](https://youtu.be/WxEr-5x00cQ).

+The corresponding source code for the version with reed switches is in commit 3b1d32dfd718304a2e914dcc728c0895affa4953.

 ## Operation